 - If you are inside South Africa and hold neither a spouse visa nor any other type of visa (other than tourist) – you should apply first for your spousal visa abroad before submitting your application for a spousal permit in South Africa.

-Where can we get help?
+Where can we get help with my South African spousal permit?

 Getting help with your visa or permit application